bendrice/PrivateEye/README.md

 # PrivateEye

-# Description
-## Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 Our project is a Deal Sourcing Platform that has 3 user personas:
 1. Private Company: Founders seeking investment for their firm externally.
 2. Financial buyer: Private Equity Company analysts and associates looking to invest in private companies.